 Mayer’s Principles Meets the Lightboard Creating Ultimate Learning

-The Synergy between Mayer’s Multimedia Principles and the Lightboard: The Ultimate Online Multimedia Presentation System
+The Synergy between Mayer’s Multimedia Principles and the Lightboard: Learning Design that Works

 DSODE Teacher using the Lightboard